Plaza Hotel: Residents

 Later in the 20th century, the Plaza Hotel served as home to "wealthy widows", such as performer Kay Thompson, who wrote the Eloise children's book series about a young girl who lived at the hotel.
 During the Great Depression, the "wealthy widows" were considered "a tourist attraction in their own right", with their rents keeping the hotel solvent.
 The hotel's other residents included playwright Ferenc Molnár.

 After many units were converted to condominium units in 2008, the Plaza Hotel became even more coveted by the wealthy.
 However, only about a third of these buyers were full-time residents, with the remainder using their Plaza condominiums as pieds-a-terre.
 The residents included executives such as New England Patriots owner Robert Kraft, JetBlue CEO David Barger, Bear Stearns CEO James Cayne, Viacom CEO Thomas E. Dooley, Sony Music Entertainment CEO Doug Morris, and Idols franchise producer Simon Fuller.
 Other notable residents included developer Christian Candy and fashion designer Tommy Hilfiger.

 Guests

 The guest rooms have also housed notable personalities, such as opera singer Enrico Caruso, as well as novelists F. Scott Fitzgerald and Zelda Fitzgerald.
-Frank Lloyd Wright often stayed at the Plaza when he was designing the Solomon R. Guggenheim Museum on Fifth Avenue, maintaining a suite on the second floor between 1954 and 1959.
+Frank Lloyd Wright often stayed at the Plaza while designing the Solomon R. Guggenheim Museum on Fifth Avenue, maintaining a suite on the second floor between 1954 and 1959.
 Art dealer Joseph Duveen, 1st Baron Duveen, who helped assemble the Frick Collection at the nearby Frick House, lived at the Plaza and held important auctions in the ballroom.
 In addition, the Beatles stayed at the Plaza Hotel during their first visit to the United States in February 1964.